uberVelocity/os-2/README.md

 will also start a background process.
 ### Extensions
 As far as extensions go, we have implemented ```help``` and ```cd```.
-- [X] Retrieve history of commands using up-arrow key using Readline library.
+- [X] Retrieve history of commands using up-arrow key using readline library. (themis does not have it by default apparently).
 - [x] Implement cd/help (extension)
 - [x] Auto-complete path names with tab (extension - GNU Readline)